 Pfff, as if there weren’t enough unforgettable, heartbreaking stories already.
+I mean, really.

 Right now I’m in a Seattle hotel room, having just finished the last bookstore appearance on my US book tour.
 It’s been such a blast; thanks to everyone who came along!
 I hope it was good for you too.

+Borders has announced the finalists for its 2003 Original Voices award, and Jennifer Government is one of them!
 I’ve never felt so warm and fuzzy toward a chain store.
 Although I can’t help but wonder if the idea of going after Barnes & Noble with a private army really tickled Borders’ fancy.

 The winner is announced in March, so I have that long to arrange horrible accidents for Monica Ali, Mark Haddon, Khaled Hosseni, Audrey Niffenegger, and Julie Orringer.
 No, wait!
 That might trigger a sympathy vote.
 Maybe I should toss myself down some stairs.